openflighthpc/build.openflighthpc.org/docs/source/cloud/partials/workflow-prerequisites.rst

 - There is enough availability in the upstream cloud region of your account to deploy these resources
 - A suitable CentOS 7 source image is available in the cloud provider for basing nodes off of

-.. note:: OpenFlightHPC provides details and templates for a cloud controller for deploying machines on at `<https://build.openflighthpc.org/en/latest/cloud/controller.html>`_